newscoop/JS-Scoopwriter/README.md

 This project is at the moment mainly targeted at `Newscoop` which is an open source CMS for news by Sourcefabric.
 However it should be flexible enough to be used for other projects too.

 # Getting started
+## Dependencies
+* `node` - http://nodejs.org/download/ (follow instruction for your specific platform)
+* `npm` - comes with node now
+* `grunt` - npm install -g grunt-cli
+* `bower` - npm install -g bower

 ## Setup
-In order to run this you need `node.js` and `npm`.
+In order to run this you need all the dependencies listed above.
 Checkout the repo, then install the dependencies:

     $ git clone <repo address>